Wills and Estates

 Our experienced Sydney Wills & Estate Planning Lawyers can help you navigate the difficulties of making such personal decisions, which can include who you wish to be the beneficiaries of your Will, and who you wish to name as Executor (or Executors).

-- Preparing and advising on your Power of Attorney, including different types of Powers of Attorney each serving a unique purpose, Ensuring Power of Attorney and General Power of Attorney.
+- Preparing and advising on your Power of Attorney, including different types of Powers of Attorney each serving a unique purpose, Enduring Power of Attorney and General Power of Attorney.
 Each power of attorney can be designed to enable the attorney to manage the principal’s (person granting the power of attorney) financial affairs and in the manner desired by the principal.
+Complete your Power of Attorney online.

 - Applying for a Grant of Probate where the deceased has left a Will, and the executor(s) named in the Will are required to make an application to the Supreme Court of the relevant jurisdiction for a Grant of Probate in order to administer and distribute the deceased’s estate according to their Will.